wp-plugins/kau-boys-backend-localization/readme.txt

 == Change Log ==

+* **2.0.1** Fixing shown language in the switching message.
+Use htmlspecialchars() to prevent XSS vulnerabilities.
+Thanks again to Matt Fuller for teaching me how to do it correctly!
 * **2.0** Adding some new languages.
 Fixing link to switch languages in backend.
 Thanks to Justin!
 Fixing XSS vulnerabilities.
 Many Thanks to Matt Fuller from MOZILLA!
 * **1.6.1** Fixing typo in language names
 * **1.6** Add WP3 CSS class for the language select on the login form